Who can apply to City Garden?

 Our Primary program (ages 3 and 4) is a private, not-for-profit, tuition-based program.
-Students must turn 3 by September 1 of the year they are applying and students must be fully potty trained.
+Students must turn 3 on or before July 31 of the year they are applying and students must be fully potty trained.
 Enrollment in our Primary program does not guarantee placement into our K-8 program.

 Our K-8 program is a public charter school.
 We accept new students in Kindergarten, First, and Second Grades.
 Because we teach using the Montessori Theory of Development, which is quite different than a traditional school approach, students must have a solid Montessori experience during their first three years of schooling to be successful in our school.
 It is quite difficult for children to transition into a Montessori environment after second grade.
 For this reason, we do not accept new students in grades 3-8.